Natanaelvich/agents-ai-study/README.md

-# LangChain RAG Embeddings Study
+# AI Agents Study

-A study repository for exploring LangChain, RAG (Retrieval-Augmented Generation), embeddings, and semantic vector search techniques.
+A study repository for exploring AI agents, autonomous systems, and agent-based architectures.

 ## Project Description

 This repository contains experiments and implementations of various techniques related to:
-- LangChain for building LLM applications
+- AI Agents and autonomous systems
-- RAG (Retrieval-Augmented Generation) patterns
+- Multi-agent architectures and communication
-- Vector embeddings and semantic search
+- Agent decision-making and planning
-- Document processing and chunking strategies
+- Task automation and orchestration

 ## Setup